|

 Is the Orthodox Church very large?

-It is the second-largest Christian Church in the world.
+It is the second-largest Christian Church.

 Orthodox